How to Report Crypto on Taxes – Easy Guide for the US [2023]

 4. Send your tax return to the IRS

-After tracking all of your crypto with crypto tax software like CoinTracking and generating the right tax report, you can generate ready-to-submit forms and import them into tax filing software like TurboTax.
+After tracking all of your crypto activities with a crypto tax software like CoinTracking and preparing the right tax report, you can generate ready-to-submit forms and import them into tax filing software like TurboTax, then e-file your tax return with the IRS.

 Which tax forms do you need to file crypto taxes?